-- -Some family members and caregivers may be eligible for care. - -The most common family program is the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA). - -Eligibility requirements: - The spouse or child of a Veteran who's been rated permanently and totally disabled for a service-connected disability by a VA regional office, or - The surviving spouse or child of a Veteran who died from a VA-rated service-connected disability, or - The surviving spouse or child of a Veteran who was at the time of death rated permanently and totally disabled from a service-connected disability, or - The surviving spouse or child of a service member who died in the line of duty, not due to misconduct (in most of these cases, family members qualify for TRICARE, not CHAMPVA). - -Other benefits include Family Caregiver Program, and benefits for family members with certain medical conditions such as spina bifida in children of veterans exposed to Agent Orange.
+- -Some family members and caregivers may be eligible for care. - -The most common family program is the Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA). - Eligibility requirements: - The spouse or child of a Veteran who's been rated permanently and totally disabled for a serviceconnected disability by a VA regional office, or - The surviving spouse or child of a Veteran who died from a VA-rated service-connected disability, or - The surviving spouse or child of a Veteran who was at the time of death rated permanently and totally disabled from a service-connected disability, or - The surviving spouse or child of a service member who died in the line of duty, not due to misconduct (in most of these cases, family members qualify for TRICARE, not CHAMPVA). - -Other benefits include Family Caregiver Program, and benefits for family members with certain medical conditions such as spina bifida in children of veterans exposed to Agent Orange or certain cancers related to water contamination at Camp Lejeune.